hridoyraisul/accessibility-menu-widget/README.md

 To integrate the Accessibility Menu Widget into your web page:

-1. Include the necessary script and CSS CDN.
+1. Include the necessary script and CSS.
 2. Create a trigger (button, link, etc.) to open the menu.
 (Optional)
 3. Implement the necessary JavaScript functions to handle each feature's functionality.